Archived - Your Tax Dollar: 2014–2015 Fiscal Year

 Public debt charges

-Interest charges on Canada’s public debt—money borrowed by the federal government over the years and not yet repaid and liabilities for pensions and other future benefits—cost $28.2 billion.
-That’s 10 cents of every tax dollar spent.
+Interest charges on Canada's public debt—money borrowed by the federal government over the years and not yet repaid and liabilities for pensions and other future benefits—cost $26.6 billion.
+That's about 9 cents of every tax dollar.

 Currently, 74 per cent of the Government’s unmatured debt is owed to Canadians, including citizens and domestic institutions holding federal bonds, treasury bills and other forms of the debt.